Update: GangFlasher-ST, The Swiss Army Knife of In-Circuit Programmers, 40 MB/s on more MCUs and MPUs

 From a Development Board to a System-in-Package

 The GangFlasher-ST solves another issue that receives less attention but is increasingly important.
 When working on an STM32MP1, teams often move from an ST development board to a custom board rapidly.
 System-in-Package makers, like Octavo, another ST Authorized Partner, can be a tremendous help.
 Indeed, they can work with customers to hasten developments.
-However, because of the custom nature of a board from Octavo programming it is quite different from simply using STM32CubeProgrammer with an ST platform.
-Hence, to simplify the in-circuit programming process on a SiP, the GangFlasher-ST micro Linux kernel can take the device tree from the manufacturer and automatically flash the STM32 MPU with all the proper partitions.
-The fact that the Elprotronic utility automates the process makes the use of a system-in-package even more practical.
+However, because of the custom nature of a board from Octavo, programming it is quite different from simply using STM32CubeProgrammer with an ST platform.
+Hence, to simplify the in-circuit programming process for a SiP, the GangFlasher-ST micro Linux kernel can use the device tree from the manufacturer and automatically flash the STM32 MPU with all the required partitions.

 GangFlasher-ST and the Exploration of the Developers’ Workflow